 Despite her busy schedule, she finds time to teach in institutions like the Athens Conservatory, mostly dance, musical theater and improvization, and also serve as the Artistic Director of the Anna Petrova Professional Dance School.
 In her classes, Evelina has developed a new dance technique which she calls Primal Dance because it promotes natural bodily expression through the externalization of primordial movement.
 And of course, being the dancer that she is, Evelina also becomes the obvious choice for the judge's seat in the first two seasons of So You Think You Can Dance in Greece.

 Parallel to her acting career, she launches the rock group Zand The Band and as their lead singer, they perform around the country as well as collaborating with BLE, a popular band in Greece.
 Their first work though is a musical, aptly named, MuzicAll which Evelina writes, directs and choreographs.
 The show is met with great enthusiasm by audiences which prompts repeat performances the following season in a bigger venue.
 The group also composed all the original music for her next directorial effort, a play co-written by Mary Kaldara and herself.
 The Thirst largely deals with the pitfalls of fame and how it can entrap people in an astoundingly visual production choreographed by Evelina.

-Throughout the years, no matter how successful her performances are, like the bewitching Loa, a woman scorned, in the rock opera Demons, the award-winning Victoria Grand in Victor/Victoria or the critically acclaimed Marquise Isabelle de Merteuil in Dangerous Liaisons, Evelina never rests on her laurels.
+Throughout the years, no matter how successful her performances are, like the bewitching Loa, a woman scorned, in the rock opera Demons, the award-winning Victoria Grand in Victor/Victoria or the critically acclaimed Marquise Isabelle de Merteuil in Dangerous Liaisons, to name just a few of her latest, Evelina never rests on her laurels.
 She always looks forward to the next challenge and how she can set the bar even higher.
 And no matter how her story will end someday, people will always say, she did it her way.